 Who out there fears God, actually listens to the voice of his servant?
 For anyone out there who doesn’t know where you’re going, anyone groping in the dark, Here’s what: Trust in God.
 Lean on your God!
 Isaiah 50:10-11

 One of my all-time favorite songs is Be Born In Me.
 It’s sung by Francesca Basttistelli.
 This past week, this lyric arrested me.
 Did you wrap yourself inside the unexpected – so we would know that love would go that far?
-When unexpected events come, especially tragic ones, my love for God can be stretched.
+When unexpected events come, my love for God can be stretched.
 I wonder if it will go as far as my fears, doubts, and theological struggles that have never bothered me before.

 The unexpected can encompass something I feared might come true – and something I’ve prayed against for years.
 Prone to worry, I kept entrusting my misgivings to God and then I rested ~ believing that He would take care of that thing for which I prayed.
 When my prayer wasn’t answered as I anticipated, is God no longer a refuge?
 Is resting no longer possible?